 11. Does Home Insurance Cover Roof Leaks?

 You may be covered, but it depends on what's causing the leak.
-Do you have roof damage?
+Do you have roof damage or leaks?
 If the roof is more than 20 years old, most insurance companies won't cover your home at all unless it passes inspection first.
 It's not unheard of for a homeowners insurance policy not to be renewed because the roof failed inspection.
 If your roof is 10 years old and suffers extensive damage after a hurricane, however, you will be covered.
 For more on when your roof is covered by home insurance, click here.

 12. What If I Need My Roof Replaced?

 It depends on whether the roof was neglected or damaged by a covered peril.
 If your insurance company does honor you claim, it will probably pay for the repair of the section that has been damaged, not the entire roof.
 In fact, an adjuster may decide that only the shingles need to be replaced!
 Further, you will still have to pay your insurance policy's full deductible before your insurance kicks in.
 So, do the math to see if filing a claim is worth it.

 If you want to redo your whole roof as a general maintenance-and-upkeep project, you will be paying for that out of pocket or footing most of the bill.
 If you're looking for a specific answer, access your insurance company's website or call your agent.